 Total cost for the tank is estimated at $6,000,000 with the Village of Sleepy Hollow receiving a grant that will pay for twenty five percent. $650,000 will be paid to the Village from Edge-on-Hudson developers and 0% financing structure for the remainder has been arranged through the Environmental Facilities Corporation, according to Anthony Giaccio, the Village Administrator.

-The outside walls of the new tank will be pre-cast concrete and the roof will be poured concrete.
+The outside walls of the new tank will be pre-cast concrete and the roof will be poured concrete, just like what companies such as Concrete contractor Seattle WA do.
 The pipe connection from the tank will run south and under County House Road where it will connect with Sleepy Hollow’s pump station.
 A projected date of Spring 2017 is realistic for its completion.